BrianWill/japanese_vocab/README.md

 ## Importing stories

-Stories are imported in sets called "sources", which are represented as directories with files in a certain format.
-To import a source:
+Stories are imported in sets called "sources", which are represented as directories.

-1. Copy or move the source directory to `/static/sources/`
-2. At the command line, run `./japanese.exe import` to (re)import all sources.
-(Sources that haven't changed since last import will not be updated by reimporting.)
+In a source directory, each mp3 and mp4 file represents an individual stories.
+For a story named `foo.mp3` or `foo.mp4`, the English and Japanese VTT subtitle files in the same directory should be named, respectively, `foo.en.vtt` and `foo.ja.vtt`.

+The import page (link next to "Catalog" on the main page) lists all detected source directories.
+Clicking the "import" link of a source will:

+1. import all stories of the source that have not yet been imported
+2. re-import the subtitles of the already imported stories

 ## Main page

-The main page displays first the "current stories" (stories with queued repetitions) and then the full story catalog.
+The main page first displays the "stories with queued reps", then the "recently logged stories", and last the full catalog of stories.

 In the catalog, select a source from the drop down.

-Click "queue reps" on a story to effectively add it to the "current stories".
-(The "add reps to queue" link adds 5 listening reps alternated with 4 drilling reps.
-You can edit a story's rep queue on the story's page.)

 ## Story page

-A story's page displays its title, text content, and a player for its audio or video.
+A story's page displays the title, text content, and an audio or video player.

+A story can have one or more "excerpts", which represent subranges of the audio or video.

+Each excerpt of a story has a separate queue of reps.

-The "drill the words of this story" link takes you to a page for drilling the words and kanji of the story.
+The "vocab" link takes you to a drilling page for the words in the excerpt (extracted from the subtitles in the subrange).

-The "log this story" link will record the date of the rep and remove the first listen rep from the queue.
+The "log" link records a rep of the excerpt and removes a rep from the excerpt's queue.

-In "Queued reps":
+In an excerpt's queue:

 - Clicking a rep toggles its type (between listening and drilling).
 - Alt-clicking a rep inserts another rep of the same kind after it in the queue.